17. An unquiet Day

 Lermontov

-Mikhail Yuryevich Lermontov (1814-1841) was a lyric poet, playwright and novelist of the generation following Pushkin.
+Mikhail Yuryevich Lermontov (1814-1841) was a lyric poet, playwright and novelist of the generation following Aleksandr Sergeevich Pushkin (1799-1837).
 Lermontov's work shows his aversion to the suppression of the people by the czars.
-That’s why he was so often in conflict with the authorities; Lermontov was absolutely not well-liked by the court.
-In 1837 Lermontov wrote the poem Death of a poet as a reaction to Pushkin’s death.
-Czar Nicolas I didn’t like it and sent him in exile to the Caucasus.
+That’s why he was so often in conflict with the authorities.
+Lermontov was absolutely not well-liked by the court.
+In 1837 Lermontov wrote the poem Death of a poet as a reaction to the death of Pushkin.
+Czar Nicolas I (1855-1796) didn’t like it and sent Lermontov in exile to the Caucasus.
 Inspired by his experiences, Lermontov wrote his masterpiece, the novel A Hero of Our Time (1840).

 Fanov and Kosarchuk, well-known affiliate toadies

-I don’t know (yet) if there exists a real prototype for these characters. Фан (Fan) means fan or supporter, and a Косарь (kosar) is a chopper.
-Kosar-chuk, according to Bulgakov’s description "may not have perfect pitch, but he has a rather pleasant high tenor".
+I don’t know (yet) if there exists a real prototype for these characters. Фан [Fan] means fan or supporter, and a Косарь [kosar] is a chopper.

 Foreign money